Protect Sensitive Machinery Against Electrostatic Discharge

 Laboratories, clean rooms, and manufacturing facilities all working with sensitive components are at an increased risk of electrostatic discharge when the flooring is not properly installed to mitigate naturally occurring static charges.
 Moore Engineering Services provides performance testing of ESD flooring and other flooring types to determine compliance with static dissipation and grounding requirements.

 Testing for electrostatic dissipation, otherwise known as ESD, is a characteristic of a flooring surface measured by its ability to dissipate static electricity.
 Similar flooring types may be conductive and grounded and provide a dissipation of static charge in this way.
-Most manufacturers require testing of flooring following installation to confirm its effectiveness.
+Manufacturers often require testing of flooring following installation to confirm its effectiveness.

 ESD flooring systems are expensive, and testing will confirm that the intention of the installation is realized.
 Knowing and monitoring these results will help understand the ongoing effectiveness of the flooring and whether it is providing adequate protection or needs to be repaired or replaced.
 When ESD occurs without proper mitigation, it can slowly damage equipment within the room.
 Clean rooms, telecommunication, and manufacturing are just some of the facilities that benefit from ESD testing.